buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==
+= 1.0.2 =
+* Fix the custom post type selection in admin.
+Thank you @jcdeckard.

 = 1.0.1 =
 * Added From/To field type.
 Thank you @carsten-lund for the suggestion.
 * Added option for birthdate field to show/hide months while showing age.